anishkasachdeva/Parallel_Programming_using_MPI/README.md

 ###### Implementation Strategy :
 1. Used the Jones - Plassmann Algorithm to implement the vertex coloring algorithm.
 The algorithm states :
     1. Initially assign random numbers to all the vertices.
+Instead of assigning random numbers, i have assigned numbers from 0 to vertices -1.
     2. Each vertex looks at its neighbours and if it had the highest number, it gets assigned the lowest available color.
     3. Each uncoloured vertex looks at its uncoloured neighbours and gets colored with the lowest available color if has the highest number, and so on.
 2. Initially the adjacency matrix of the Line Graph is broadcasted to all the processes.
+The adjancency matrix is built using a map which contains the information about the original graph.
 3. Each process gets assigned equal number of vertices of the graph which they are supposed to color.
 4. Then each process parallelly implements the Jones-Plassann Algorithm and color the vertices.
-5. Then the changes done by each process in the final color array parallelly is sent to the master process to update the final color matrix.
+5. Then the changes done by each process in the final color array parallelly is sent to the process with rank 0 to update the final color array.
-6. The master process receives individual final color array from all the processes and updates the color matrix completeley i.e. it incorporates all the changes of the colored vertices.
+6. The master process receives individual final color array from all the processes and updates the final color array completeley i.e. it incorporates all the changes of the colored vertices.
-7. Finally the final color array is broadcasted to all the processes so that there remains consistency globally.
+7. Finally the final color array is broadcasted to all the processes so that there remains consistency globally i.e. each process gets the latest updated final color array.
 8. This process goes on until all the vertices are colored.

-###### Major MPI Commands Used:
+###### Major MPI Commands Used :
 1. MPI_Bcast
 2. MPI_Send
 3. MPI_Recv